MicrosoftDocs/well-architected/well-architected/cost-optimization/align-usage-to-billing-increments.md

 Here are some common billing factors:

 - *Runtime:* The runtime refers to the duration that a resource actively runs or is utilized.
-It's typically measured in hours, days, or months.
+Runtime is typically measured in hours, days, or months.
 The runtime helps you analyze the cost implications of resource usage over time.
 It's important for cost optimization because you can identify opportunities to minimize resource usage and associated costs.
 - *Data transfer:* Data transfer refers to the movement of data into and out of a resource.
 Data transfer costs can vary based on the volume of data.
 Understand data transfer costs, so you can optimize data transfer patterns, select appropriate network configurations, and minimize costs associated with data movement.
 - *Specialized services:* Specialized services are services or features that you use with other resources.
 These services can include specialized databases, AI services, or other advanced capabilities.
 Evaluate the cost implications of specialized services because they might have separate pricing models or incur extra charges.
 - *Virtual CPUs (vCPUs):* The utilization of vCPUs within a resource is the vCPU usage.
 Resources such as virtual machines are often billed based on the number of vCPUs allocated to them.
 Monitor and optimize vCPU usage, so you can ensure efficient utilization of resources and minimize unnecessary costs.
-- *Uptime guarantees:* Uptime guarantees refer to the service-level agreements (SLAs) that cloud providers offer regarding the availability and reliability of their services.
+- *Uptime guarantees:* Uptime guarantees refer to the service-level agreements (SLAs) that cloud providers offer on the availability and reliability of their services.
 Uptime guarantees aren't directly related to billing, but they're important to consider when you want to optimize costs.
 Higher uptime guarantees can coincide with higher costs.
 Evaluate the tradeoff between the cost and the service availability.

 ### Determine billing increments